ArtificialIntellicat/gas-stations-app/README.md

 - **Fetch Data from External API**: Automatically fetches gas stations data from the Cologne geoportal API and stores it in the SQLite database.
 - **Add Gas Stations**: Users can add new gas stations with an address, latitude, and longitude.
-- **Edit Gas Stations**: Users can edit existing gas stations directly in the table with inline editing functionality.
+- **Edit Gas Stations**: Users can edit user-added gas stations directly in the table with inline editing functionality.
-- **Delete Gas Stations**: Users can delete gas stations.
+- **Delete Gas Stations**: Users can delete user-added gas stations.
 - **Sort and Search**: The address column can be sorted in ascending or descending order.
 Users can also search for gas stations by address.
+- **Refresh API Data**: Refresh API data in cause of updates.
 - **Responsive Design**: The application is designed to be responsive and user-friendly.

 ## Technologies Used